aliveui/registry-aliveui/progress-summary.md

 ## Testing and Quality Assurance

-After implementing each atomic level:
+After implementing each component level:

 1. Verify the styling is consistent
 2. Ensure all components follow accessibility best practices